Ad5001/LogarithmPlotter/README.md

 All scripts noted here can be found in the `scripts` directory.

-You can generate installers for LogarithmPlotter after installing all the dependencies:
+You can generate installers for LogarithmPlotter after installing all the dependencies.
-For all builds, you will need [Python 3](https://python.org) with [poetry](https://python-poetry.org/), and `poetry install --with packaging`.

 - Windows installer:
     - Run the `build-windows.bat` script (or `build-wine.sh` if you're cross-compiling with wine on Linux) to build an